homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

 Right now, we're only printing “Hello World” each time a system call is made.
 Let’s say we want to keep track of the number of system calls an application makes on your system.

-In order to do this, we’re going to make use of eBPF maps.
-Maps are one of the core new features introduced by eBPF as well as many other data structures like buffers.
-These data structures allow for data storage, communication among eBPF programs as well as between eBPF programs and userspace applications.
+In order to do this, we’re going to make use of eBPF maps, a core new feature introduced by eBPF.
+These data structures allow for data storage and communication among eBPF programs as well as between eBPF programs and userspace applications.

 ![eBPF Maps](https://imgur.com/KNCC4uk.png)

-We can define an eBPF map to keep track of the number of system calls made by each PID (Process ID)
+We can define an eBPF map to keep track of the number of system calls made by each process using its PID (Process ID)

 ```c
 struct {